Developmental Dysplasia of the Hip

 - Ultrasound—in babies less than 4 months old

 - For newborns—a harness to keep the hip in place may be worn for 1-2 months

 - Harness to reposition the hip

-- Manual adjustment—the doctor moves bones into proper positions, and then places the baby in a lower body cast
+- Manual adjustment and casting—the doctor moves bones into proper positions, and then places the baby in a lower body cast

 For babies aged six months to two years: